 Science World, Vancouver

-This survey project included
+This project included numerous surveying services including

 - as-built surveys,

 - three dimensional laser scanning, and

 - control surveys.